On A Scale From 1 to 5: Quantifying Hallucination in Faithfulness Evaluation: Result Discussion

-In this section, we discuss faithfulness scoring on the reference and hypothesis pairs for two sets of experiments.
-The score ranges from "1-very unfaithful" to "5-very faithful", with discrete intervals "2-very faithful", "3-slightly unfaithful", and "4-very unfaithful".
+In this section, we discuss the faithfulness scoring on the reference and hypothesis pairs for two sets of experiments.
+The score ranges from "1-highly unfaithful", "2-very faithful", "3-slightly unfaithful", and "4-very unfaithful" to "5-highly faithful".
 It should be noted that HHEM models return a continuous probabilistic value in the range [0, 1].
 It was later scaled to [1, 5] for ease of interpretation.

-Our first experiment aims to evaluate the models' scoring quality on gold and hallucinating contents.
-The experiments (Figure \ref{fig:scored_result1}) outline model comparison across all datasets over the gold hypothesis, gold hypothesis on a sentence level, intrinsic hypothesis on a sentence level, and extrinsic hypothesis on a sentence level.
-On the other hand, the second set of experiments aims to study the score progression when the percentage of hallucinating content varies in the hypothesis.
-The comparison (Figure \ref{fig:scored_result2}) involves scoring on both intrinsic and extrinsic hypotheses with 0\% to 100\% hallucinating contents in 20\% steps.
+Our first experiment aims to evaluate the model scoring quality on gold and hallucinating contents.
+The experiments (Figure \ref{fig:scored_result1}) outline model comparison across all datasets on the gold hypothesis, the gold hypothesis on a sentence level, the intrinsic hypothesis on a sentence level and the extrinsic hypothesis on a sentence level.
+On the other hand, the second set of experiments aims to study the progression of the score when the percentage of hallucinating content varies according to the hypothesis.
+The comparison (Figure \ref{fig:scored_result2}) involves scoring both intrinsic and extrinsic hypotheses with 0\% to 100\% hallucinating contents in 20\% steps.
 Along with the score progression, we also tested the significance of "reasoning" to LLM's scoring capability.
-Models tested are as follows: for rubrics-based scoring with LLMs: GPT-4 \citep{gpt42023}, GPT-4o-mini \citep{gpt4omini2024}, Llama3.1-8B \cite{meta2024llama3_1}, Llama3.1-70B \cite{meta2024llama3_1}, and Claude3 Haiku \cite{anthropic2024claude3}; for entailment-based approach HHEM \citep{hhem-1.0-open}, HHEM-intrinsic, and HHEM-extrinsic.
+The models tested are as follows: for rubric-based scoring with LLMs: GPT-4 \citep{gpt42023}, GPT-4o-mini \citep{gpt4omini2024}, Llama3.1-8B \cite{meta2024llama3_1}, Llama3.1-70B \cite{meta2024llama3_1}, and Claude3 Haiku \cite{anthropic2024claude3}; for the entailment-based approach, HHEM \citep{hhem-1.0-open}, HHEM-intrinsic, and HHEM-extrinsic.